 OECD issued in year 1986 a specific report dealing with the matter connected to the use of "conduit" companies in order to benefit from DTC provisions, in order to give some guidelines and propose solutions to be negotiated in bilateral agreements about such improper use of DTC benefits ("Double Taxation Conventions and the Use of Conduit Companies" adopted by OECD Council on 27 November 1986).
-Such conclusions have been than transposed into the OECD Commentary.
+Such conclusions have been then transposed into the OECD Commentary and, in particular, are part of articles/preamble dealing with treaty abuse.